Blackfire can profile any code that you need to run on the command line thanks

 --samples option (only do that if you are sure that two successive calls to

-your script does the same thing without unwanted side effects):
+your script do the same thing without unwanted side effects):

 $ blackfire --samples 10 run php my-script.php

-You can integrate Blackfire results into your own tools by using the
+You can integrate Blackfire results into your tools by using the

 option to get a JSON representation of a profile: